ClaspTV/vizbee-android-sample-app/README.md

 This example demonstrates how to integrate Vizbee casting functionality into an Android mobile app.

-## Integration Steps for your Android app
+## Integration Steps for your Android mobile app
 Look for the block comments with text "[BEGIN] Vizbee Integration" and "[END] Vizbee Integration" in the code for an easy understanding of the integration.

 ### Build Setup
-1. Add the Vizbee repository to your Android app’s root [settings.gradle](settings.gradle).
+1. Add the Vizbee repository to your Android mobile app’s root [settings.gradle](settings.gradle).
 2. Add Vizbee SDK dependency to your app module's [build.gradle](/app/build.gradle).

 ### AndroidManifest Setup